dkelly255/python-checkers/README.md

 - [Typewriter Effect Function:](https://www.codegrepper.com/code-examples/python/typewriter+effect+python+terminal) Given the text-intensive nature of the FictCorp Adventures game, I wanted to ensure the user was not overwhelmed by large blocks of text appearing simultaneously, and felt that the text appearing in small sections, and gradually would help the user visually parse the information in a more efficient manner.
 This typewriter functionfrom [Codegrepper.com](https://www.codegrepper.com/code-examples/python/typewriter+effect+python+terminal) helped with this objective, and has been fully attributed & credited.

+- The [Sleep](https://www.programiz.com/python-programming/time/sleep) function is used at several points throughout the application to help imrove the UX by giving the user time to parse & process text visually, generally warnging/notification messages, and particularly in the Hangman section of the application.
+I was able to find this [article](https://www.programiz.com/python-programming/time/sleep) from [programiz.com](https://www.programiz.com/python-programming/time/sleep) on how to use the sleep function, including importation from the appropriate Python library.

 - The [Word List](https://github.com/Xethron/Hangman/blob/master/words.txt) used for the Hangman game was sourced from a search engine researching exercise - the GitHub Repo linked above from user [Xethron](https://github.com/Xethron/Hangman/blob/master/words.txt) contains a large list of words which was suitable for the purposes of my application.
 Note I applied some processing steps to the raw data, including stripping out any blank lines, and removing any words of length less than three, as I felt these words would not add to the User Experience were they to be part of the final release.

 - The code for [Removing Words Under A Certain Length](https://stackoverflow.com/questions/10150725/beginner-issue-python-how-do-i-remove-words-from-a-list-under-a-certain-leng) from the opening Word Bank was also sourced from [Stack Overflow](https://stackoverflow.com/questions/10150725/beginner-issue-python-how-do-i-remove-words-from-a-list-under-a-certain-leng) with the details being contained in the link above and being fullly attributed & credited in the code comments as well as the readme credits section.